wilsonliaows/docs/features/packages.md

 ![Import export page](/assets/images/features/packages/import-export-buttons.png)
 *Packages page with import and export functions*

-# Exporting packages
+## Exporting packages
-When you export a folder of recipes as a zip file, included within that zip file are:
+When you export a folder of recipes as a zip file, you will find:
 - recipes in that folder
 - subfolders and recipes in those subfolders
 - associated connections